Charles Cavendish (landowner, born 1553): Bolsover Castle

 Cavendish discussed his buildings with the Earl and Countess of Shrewsbury, and sent them drawings that he developed after discussions with Lord Lumley's "inventor" or architect.
 The "inventor" provided Italianate designs with a hall and a small dining room called a "tenelli".
 The "tenelli" was unsuitable for an English earl, but fitting, said Cavendish, for an Italian gentleman who keeps only a pair of servants and eats only "salads and frogs, that yield little vapour."

-The Countess of Shrewsbury was imprisoned in the Tower of London in June 1611 for helping Arbella Stuart to escape.
-Cavendish wrote from Welbeck to Henry Butler, the Shrewsburys' steward at Sheffield with the encouraging news that the Countess had the comfortable "Queen's lodgings" with 3 or 4 rooms.